jonaro00/Vinobo/FEEDBACK.md

 ## Features we improved based on feedback

-> _Clicked the empty YT player expecting something to happen._
+> _Clicked the empty YT player expecting something to happen._ _At the beginning it was a bit unclear what to do first_

 Empty YouTube player is hidden and replaced by a tooltip pointing the user to paste a link.